botlabs-gg/yagpdb-docs-v2/content/custom-commands/_index.md

 weight = 3
 +++

-Custom Commands (CCs) allow you to develop your own commands and behaviours for your server.
+Custom Commands (CCs) allow you to develop your own commands and behaviors for your server.
 A command may be as simple as an autoresponder or employ a more complex system.
 A variety of triggers are available for custom commands and the custom template script provides a wide array of templates and functions for coding advanced commands.

 {{%children containerstyle="div" style="h2" description="true" %}}